THE SCRIPT IS EXHAUSTING.

 Radical Honesty

 You don't need a therapist who just nods and asks, "How does that make you feel?"
 You need a partner who isn't afraid to interrupt the story when you're getting in your own way.
-My style is warm, witty, and direct—like a very good friend who loves you enough to call you out.
+My style is warm, witty, and direct—like a very good friend who loves you enough to call you out when your perfectionism is running the show.

 "Are you going to just sit there and listen?"